Apparent drunk driver killed after driving wrong way, rolling vehicle in Fresno County

 He lost control of the vehicle, causing it to overturn.

-He was ejected from the vehicle and dies of his injuries at the scene.
+He was ejected from the vehicle and died of his injuries at the scene.

 The CHP says alcohol appears to be a factor.